MicrosoftDocs/power-platform/power-virtual-agents/manage-date-and-time.md

 ---
 title: Accommodate time zones (preview)
-description: Learn how Microsoft Copilot Studio bots collect and store date and time.
-Learn how to adjust the user's time zone and to display dates and times correctly in their time zone.
+description: Learn how Microsoft Copilot Studio bots work with datetime values.
+Learn how to adjust the user's time zone, which affects how datetime values are output.
 keywords: "PVA"
 ms.date: 03/24/2023